 For a novice, it is advised to steer clear of length extremes and to consult a table of anthropometric values.
 The most recent scientific review does, however, suggest taking the shorter measure if you are deciding between two lengths because there are various biomechanical and postural benefits to doing so:

-• improved respiration and less pressure on the femoral arteries due to a more open hip-femur angle
+- Improved respiration and less pressure on the femoral arteries due to a more open hip-femur angle

-• less risk of a knee injury;
+- Less risk of a knee injury;

-• higher cadence at the same gear and power;
+- Higher cadence at the same gear and power;

-• better torso flexion and consequently improved aerodynamic position.
+- Better torso flexion and consequently improved aerodynamic position.

 FAQS

-Q1.
-Do Longer Cranks Improve Pedaling Efficiency?
+1. Do Longer Cranks Improve Pedaling Efficiency?

-1. No. It’s crucial to avoid using excessively long cranks because they can be uncomfortable and push you to run your saddle too low.
+It’s crucial to avoid using excessively long cranks because they can be uncomfortable and push you to run your saddle too low.
 There is a widespread misconception that longer cranks increase power and pedaling efficiency, although this has been disproven (see a study here).

 Shorter cranks are frequently beneficial for many mountain bikers and BMX riders since they help reduce pedal strikes, allow manufacturers to lower the frame’s bottom bracket (BB), which can assist cornering, and also help place the rider in a better position on the bike.

-Q2.
-Are Shorter Mountain Bike Cranks Better?
+2.ย Are Shorter Mountain Bike Cranks Better?

-1. Mountain bike cycle cranks that are shorter would undoubtedly be an upgrade.
+Mountain bike cycle cranks that are shorter would undoubtedly be an upgrade.
 In a research study, it was discovered that shorter cranks helped mountain bicycle riders develop their maximum power more quickly.
 Moreover, when pedaling off-road, shorter cranks are less prone to catch on obstructions.

-Q3.
-Are My Cranks Too Long?
+3. Are My Cranks Too Long?

-1. You might want to think about acquiring shorter cranks if yours are longer than what our calculation suggests.
+You might want to think about acquiring shorter cranks if yours are longer than what our calculation suggests.
 Consult a professional bike fitter for advice if you’re uncertain.